Sally MacDougal - Chair

 I have been using the house for twenty or so years running the Cougar Club of Jujitsu.
 In that time I have spent around ten years on the board in different roles including 3 yrs as Chairman.
 My background is Cinemas and event bars, running various establishments in Kent and London.

 My family and I have known and used Shrewsbury House since we moved to Shooters Hill in 2000.
-I originally worked in Theatre as a lighting designer and production manager, however, after a career change, I now work as a freelance archaeologist and writer, specialising in community projects, heritage crime and the history and archaeology of World War One and Two.
-You might have seen the episode of "Time Team" we made in 2007 where we set up the incident room in the Shrewsbury House Annex Both my day jobs have shown me the importance of community based resources like Shrewsbury House and, as we work together to give Shrewsbury House the future it, and our community, deserves, I hope my practical experience of areas such as event and project planning and budgeting, health and safety, and issues around working with historic buildings, will be useful.
+I originally worked in Theatre as a lighting designer and production manager, and now work as a freelance archaeologist and writer, specialising in community projects, heritage crime and the history and archaeology of World War One and Two.
+You might have seen the episode of "Time Team" we made in 2007 where we set up the incident room in the Shrewsbury House Annex.
+Both my day jobs have shown me the importance of community based resources like Shrewsbury House and we work together to give Shrewsbury House and our community the sustainable future it deserves, I hope my practical experience of areas such as event and project planning and budgeting, health and safety, and issues around working with historic buildings, will be useful.

 I am now retired, but spent most of my working life in BBC World Service, where I started in news admin and ended up managing relationships with government departments, parliament and cultural institutions.
 I've lived just down the road for almost 30 years, my children grew up here and went to local schools and I am committed to making sure that the extraordinary local resource that is Shrewsbury House is able to flourish.